 How much does internet shutdown cost India?
 Brookings says $968 million

-In a recent paper, Internet shutdowns cost countries $2.4 billion last year by Brookings Institution, a non-profit public policy organization, author Darrel M. West analyses the economic impact of temporary internet shutdowns.
+In a recent paper, Internet shutdowns cost countries $2.4 billion last year by the Brookings Institution, a non-profit public policy organization, author Darrel M. West analyses the economic impact of temporary Internet shutdowns.
 West examines 81 short-term shutdowns in 19 countries over the past year and estimates their impact on those nations’ Gross Domestic Product (GDP).
-Based upon this analysis, West finds that between 1 July 2015 and 30 June 2016, internet shutdowns cost at least $2.4 billion in GDP globally.
+Based upon this analysis, West finds that between July 1, 2015, and June 30, 2016, internet shutdowns cost at least $2.4 billion in GDP globally.

 India faces the highest economic loss at $968 million, followed by $465 million loss in Saudi Arabia, Morocco ($320 million), Iraq ($209 million), the Republic of the Congo ($72 million), Pakistan ($69 million), Syria ($48 million), and Turkey ($35 million), among other places.
-These are conservative estimates that consider only reductions in economic activity and do not account for tax losses or drops in investor, business, and consumer confidence.
-West argues in the paper that internet disruptions are creating significant detrimental impacts on economic activity in several nations around the world.
+These conservative estimates consider only reductions in economic activity and do not account for tax losses or drops in investor, business, and consumer confidence.
+West argues in the paper that internet disruptions significantly harm economic activity in several nations worldwide.

 He says: “As the digital economy expands, it will become even more expensive for nations to shut down the internet.
-Without coordinated action by the international community, this damage is likely to accelerate in the future and further weaken global economic development.”
+Without coordinated action by the international community, this damage will likely accelerate and further weaken global economic development.”

-Internet disruptions over the past years find that there is a rising trend of governments disrupting the internet and quotes a study by University of Washington researchers who identified 606 occasions between 1995 and the first part of 2011 where 99 different governments deliberately “interfered” with the normal operation of the internet.
+Internet disruptions over the past years have caused a rising trend of governments disrupting the internet, and quote a study by the University of Washington, researchers identified 606 occasions between 1995 and the first part of 2011 where 99 different governments deliberately “interfered” with the normal operation of the internet.
 To ascertain the number of times disruptions have happened in the past year, West collected cases from internet searches, English-based news coverage, and lists compiled by non-profit organizations that track such disruptions.

 READ ALSO :

 The May shutdown blocked access to the country’s predominant communications service for a day and cost the Brazilian economy $39 million.
-West concludes by saying that government officials in many countries worldwide appear increasingly comfortable blocking access to online services and apps, despite the significant economic and social damage that internet service disruptions bring to their countries.
-Whether their ostensible motivations are public security or political self-preservation, government officials should understand the wide-ranging and destructive consequences of these moves.
+West concludes that government officials in many countries worldwide appear increasingly comfortable blocking access to online services and apps despite the significant economic and social damage that internet service disruptions bring to their countries.
+Whether their ostensible motivations are public security or political self-preservation, government officials should understand these moves’ wide-ranging and destructive consequences.

-Shutting down access to popular services or the whole internet—even for a short period of time—undermines economic growth, puts lives in jeopardy, separates people from friends and family, and erodes confidence in the governments that take such drastic and ill-advised steps.
+Shutting down access to popular services or the internet—even for a short period—undermines economic growth, jeopardizes lives, separates people from friends and family, and erodes confidence in the governments that take such drastic and ill-advised steps.
 West said in an email interaction: “Government leaders need to understand they shoot their economies in the foot when they disrupt the internet.
 Shutdowns harm small and large businesses and lead to big economic losses.
 As the digital economy grows, these costs will accelerate.”

 You might also like